For men and women age 50 and older

 Immunizations

-Hepatitis A For individuals with risk factors; for individuals seeking protection3
+Hepatitis A For people with risk factors; for people seeking protection.11

-MMR (measles, mumps, rubella) Once, without proof of immunity or if no previous second dose5
+MMR (measles, mumps, rubella) Once, without proof of immunity or if no previous second dose.25

-Td booster (tetanus, diphtheria) Recommended once every 10 years15
+Tdap or Td booster (tetanus, diphtheria, acellular pertussis) Recommended once every 10 years.26

-Varicella (chicken pox) Recommended for adults without evidence of immunity; 2-dose series 4–8 weeks apart10
+Varicella (chickenpox) Recommended for adults without evidence of immunity; 2-dose series 4–8 weeks apart.27

-Zoster (shingles) Two-dose series of RZV 2-6 months apart
+Zoster (shingles) 2-dose series of recombinant zoster vaccine (RZV) 2–6 months apart.

 Screenings/counseling/services

-AAA (abdominal aortic aneurysm) For ages 65-75 who have ever smoked, one-time screening for AAA by ultrasonography19
+AAA (abdominal aortic aneurysm) For men ages 65-75 who have ever smoked.
+One-time screening for AAA by ultrasonography.

-Alcohol misuse Screening for unhealthy alcohol use and behavioral counseling as needed for individuals 12 years and older
+Alcohol misuse Screening for unhealthy alcohol use and behavioral counseling as needed.15

 Blood pressure, height, weight, BMI, vision, and hearing At annual exam.
 This includes coordination of preventive services.

-Breast cancer Recommended biennial screening mammography for women aged 40 years and older
+Breast cancer Biennial screening mammography recommended for women aged 40 years and older.

-Cardiovascular disease Statin use for primary prevention for adults aged 40 to 75 years who have one or more risk factors.
-Statin use for primary prevention in adults35
+Cardiovascular disease Statin use for primary prevention for adults aged 40–75 years who have one or more risk factors.29

 Cervical cancer Recommended screening every 3 years with cervical cytology alone, every 5 years with high risk HPV testing alone, or every 5 years with high risk HPV testing in combination with cytology.

-Chlamydia and gonorrhea Screening for all sexually active women 24 years or younger and in women 25 years or older who are at increased risk for infection11
+Chlamydia and gonorrhea Screening for all sexually active women 24 years or younger and in women 25 years or older who are at increased risk for infection.17

-Diabetes/prediabetes Screening for prediabetes and type 2 diabetes in adults ages 35 to 70 years who are overweight or obese22
+Diabetes/prediabetes Screening for prediabetes and type 2 diabetes in adults ages 35–70 years who are overweight or obese.31

-Domestic violence and abuse Screening for intimate partner violence (IPV) in women of reproductive age and provide or refer women to ongoing support services34
+Domestic violence and abuse Screening for intimate partner violence in women of reproductive age and provide or refer women to ongoing support services.19

-Fall prevention Recommended exercise interventions for adults ages 65 or older at increased risk28
+Fall prevention Exercise interventions recommended for adults ages 65 or older at increased risk.34

-Healthy diet and physical activity Behavioral counseling interventions to promote a healthy diet and physical activity for individuals 18 years an older with risk of cardiovascular disease or a diagnosis of hypertension, dyslipidemia, metabolic syndrome, etc.27
+Healthy diet and physical activity Behavioral counseling interventions to promote a healthy diet and physical activity for individuals 18 years and older with risk of cardiovascular disease or a diagnosis of hypertension, dyslipidemia, metabolic syndrome, etc.21

-HIV Screening for HIV infection for all adolescents and adults ages 15 to 65.
+HIV Screening for HIV infection for all adolescents and adults ages 15–65.
 Younger adolescents and older adults who are at increased risk of infection should also be screened.
-Recommend preexposure prophylaxis (PrEP) to persons at high risk of HIV acquisition.
-Screening for all adolescents and adults ages 12–65.
-Recommend preexposure prophylaxis (PrEP) to persons at high risk of HIV acquisition.16
+Recommend PrEP using effective antiretroviral therapy to persons at high risk of HIV acquisition.

-Hypertension Screening for hypertension in adults 18 years and older with office blood pressure measurement (OBPM).
+Hypertension Screening for hypertension (high blood pressure) in adults 18 years and older with office blood pressure measurement (OBPM).
 Blood pressure monitoring outside the clinical setting is recommended to confirm diagnosis.

-Latent tuberculosis infection (LTBI) Screening for individuals at increased risk of infection33
+Latent tuberculosis infection (LTBI) Screening for people at increased risk of infection.22

-Lung cancer Screening for lung cancer annually for individuals ages 50 to 80 years of age with a smoking history of 20 years or more or who have quit within 15 year using low-dose computed tomography31
+Lung cancer Screening for lung cancer annually for people ages 50–80 years of age with a smoking history of 20 years or more or who have quit within 15 years using low-dose computed tomography.35

-Osteoporosis Recommended routine screening for osteoporosis with bone measurement testing for women 65 years and older and women younger than 65 who are at increased risk13
+Osteoporosis Recommended routine screening for osteoporosis with bone measurement testing for women 65 years and older and postmenopausal women younger than 65 who are at increased risk.33

-Sexually transmitted infections Behavioral counseling for all sexually active adolescents and for adults who are at increased risk for sexually transmitted infections (STIs).26
+STIs Behavioral counseling for all sexually active adolescents and for adults who are at increased risk for STIs.23

-Syphilis Screening for individuals at increased risk for infection12
+Syphilis Screening for people at increased risk for infection.24

-Tobacco use and cessation Screening all adults about tobacco use, advise them to stop using tobacco, provide behavioral interventions, FDA approved pharmacotherapy for cessation to nonpregnant adults who use tobacco
+Tobacco use and cessation Screen all adults about tobacco use, advise them to stop using tobacco, and provide behavioral interventions and FDA-approved pharmacotherapy for cessation to nonpregnant adults who use tobacco.

 Topics you may want to discuss with your doctor